hcoles/pitest-site/pages/faq.markdown

 Are the mutations in finally blocks?
 Do you seem to have two or more identical mutations, some killed and some not?

-If so this is due to the way in which the java compiler handles finally blocks.
-Basically the compiler creates a copy of the contents of the finally block for each possible exit point.
+If so this is due to how java compiler handles finally blocks.
+Basically, the compiler creates a copy of the contents of the finally block for each possible exit point.
 PIT creates separate mutations for each of the copied blocks.
 Most test suites are only able to kill one of these mutations.